With over 15,000 shipwrecks, large and small, lying in the waters round the island of Ireland, there’s history beneath the water.

 There are more than 15,000 shipwrecks, large and small, lying in the waters round the island of Ireland.
 Some are the stuff of legend, some mark huge loss of life.
 At least one is a tale of significant lost treasure.
-Certainly, each has its story.
+Certainly, each holds a story beneath the waves.

-A more recent shipwreck is the Lusitania, which was torpedoed by a German submarine on May 7th 1915.
-The centenary of this disaster has just been marked.
-Despite the best of efforts of lightkeepers and crews from Galley Head and Kinsale, one of the largest, fastest and most luxurious ships in the world sank in only 18 minutes with the loss of 1,198 lives.
+A more recent shipwreck is the RMS Lusitania, which was torpedoed by a German submarine on May 7th 1915.
+Despite the best of efforts of lightkeepers and crews from Galley Head and Kinsale in County Cork, one of the largest, fastest and most luxurious ships in the world sank in only 18 minutes with the loss of 1,198 lives.
 The wreck of the Lusitania lies at 51°25′N 8°33′W, about 91 metres underwater and approximately 18km south of Galley Head.

 Other shipwrecks provide a window into a time in which very different things held value and warranted long-distance trade.
 In 1890 a shipment of preserved fish was wrecked, in 1897 a boat full of china clay went down and a ship with a cargo of molasses was lost in 1915.

 Sometimes shipwrecks really are a Hollywood-worthy story.
 In 1812, the HMS Saldanha was shipwrecked.
 The only survivor was the ship’s parrot, bearing a silver collar inscribed with the ship’s name.
-(This disaster prompted the development of a lighthouse at Fanad Head).
+This disaster actually prompted the development of a lighthouse at Fanad Head.
 In 1917, the British Navy ship SS Laurentic hit two mines just at the entrance to Lough Swilly in County Donegal.
 The ship had a secret cargo of 3,211 gold bars worth £5 million (over €410 million today).
-In the right conditions, you can dive to the wreck.
-And perhaps search for the 22 gold bars that have never yet been found…
+In the right conditions, you can even dive to the wreck.
+And perhaps search for the 22 gold bars that have yet to be found…

-Of all the legendary ships to have met a disastrous fate, the Titanic is of course the most famous.
+Of all the legendary ships to have met a disastrous fate, the RMS Titanic is of course the most famous.
 And whilst she wasn’t shipwrecked anywhere near any of Great Lighthouses of Ireland, she was a product of the heyday of Belfast shipbuilding and did her sea trials in the waters around St John’s Point Lighthouse, County Down and sailed past Blackhead Lighthouse in County Antrim on her maiden voyage.
-The Titanic’s story is chronicled in the Titanic Museum in Belfast.
+Titanic’s story is chronicled in the impressively interactive Titanic Museum in Belfast, Northern Ireland.